talon-one/talon_one.js/docs/ManagementApi.md

 let applicationId = 56; // Number | The ID of the Application.
 It is displayed in your Talon.One deployment URL. let opts = {
   'campaignId': 3.4, // Number | Filter results by campaign.
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'valid': "valid_example", // String | - `expired`: Matches referrals in which the expiration date is set and in the past. - `validNow`: Matches referrals in which start date is null or in the past and expiration date is null or in the future. - `validFuture`: Matches referrals in which start date is set and in the future.
   'usable': "usable_example", // String | - `true`, only referrals where `usageCounter < usageLimit` will be returned. - `false`, only referrals where `usageCounter >= usageLimit` will be returned.
   'batchId': "batchId_example", // String | Filter results by batches of referrals